 All Head Protection must be tested to the relevant European Safety standards and must be CE marked.
 It is more than head knowledge – Act now and keep within the law.

-- Shock absorbtion
+- Shock absorption, vertical

 - Flame resistance

-- Molten Metal
+- Molten metal (MM)

 - Lateral deformation